Shinn Fund Recipients

 Potential of Princess Tree to Replace Tulip Poplar

 Tulip Poplar (Liriodendron tulipifera) is a familiar member of plant communities throughout the Southeast.
 Noticing that the aggressively invasive Princess Tree (Paulownia tomentosa) is ecologically similar to Tulip Poplar, Hannah Dinkins decided to study the potential of the Princess Tree to replace it in Southern Appalachians forest communities.
-To do this, she will use seedlings in burned and unburned research plots across natural light gradients.
-After the first year, she will measure multiple parameters, such as water use, photosynthetic rates, and biomass, to compare the two species.
+To do this, she used seedlings in burned and unburned research plots across natural light gradients.
+After the first year, she measured multiple parameters, such as water use, photosynthetic rates, and biomass, to compare the two species.

 Hannah Dinkins, Western Carolina University